stella-emu/stella/stella/README-GP2X.txt

 >From 2.2-rv1
 * Moved away from using joymouse emulation, which was frustrating many users, to a more effective GUI button control scheme.
+* PAL ROMs are now playable thanks to Paeryn's scaling libs. ;)
+* Paddle games like 'Tac-scan,' 'Demons to Diamonds,' 'Video Olympics,' and others are now playable thanks to Steve.
 * Made '/mnt/sd' the default ROM and Snapshot directory this way Stella doesn't look anywhere it shouldn't.
-* PAL ROMs are now playable thanks to Paeryn's scaling libs. ;)
 * Changed button mapping.
 * Various performance tweaks.